Ryan-Kioko/Project-2/README.md

 ```

 ## Part B: Facial Emotion Detection
-### Descripton
+### Description
-The emotion detection system uses the FER-2013 dataset to clasify the emotions into distinct categories and is trained using deep learning.
+The emotion detection system uses the FER-2013 dataset to classify the emotions into distinct categories and is trained using deep learning.
 ### Key Features
 - Image processing using the FER-2013 dataset converted to PNG format.
 - Emotion classification.